- What’s in this policy?

 - your voice-enabled device

-We automatically collect some technical information from these devices and web browsers.
+.
 This is primarily to ensure data is properly formatted.
 This data might include:

 - IP (internet protocol) address